moritzluedtke/sisosign/README.md

 SISOSIGN is a work time calculator on the web.
 It is intentionally designed for the german market.

-Enjoy it in it's full glory [right here](https://sisosign.herokuapp.com/).
+Enjoy it in its full glory [right here](https://sisosign.herokuapp.com/).

 ![SISOSIGN Screenshot](./readme-content/SISOSIGN-Screenshot.png "SISOSIGN Screenshot")